Pernod Ricard sees sales, profit growth pick up in medium term

-PARIS French spirits maker Pernod Ricard (PERP.PA) said on Tuesday it expected underlying net sales and operating profit growth to accelerate in the medium term to between 4 percent and 5 percent.
+PARIS, June 2 French spirits maker Pernod Ricard said on Tuesday it expected underlying net sales and operating profit growth to accelerate in the medium term to between 4 percent and 5 percent.

 The maker of Absolut vodka, Martell cognac and Jameson whiskey faces slow growth in two key markets, China and the United States, and Chairman and CEO Alexandre Ricard has made top line growth a priority.